NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 :cite:`hapke1993opposition`.
 Custom values for the coefficients of these models can be passed to the program.

+It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some research may be needed to decide the correct model for your application.

 How to get good test images
 ---------------------------